 There is very little difference between private and public hospitals, with the quality of care being quite high of both.
 Keep in mind that you generally cannot see a specialist without obtaining a referral from your General Practitioner (GP).
 This is not universally so, so check ahead and save time.
 Should a referral be needed, be aware that you may find that you need to attend several GP appointments before one is given.
 That is why it is important to register at a GP soon after you arrive in the country.
 In most cases, you will need to register at a GP that is no more than 15 minutes travel distance from your home (exceptions apply).
 Part of the reason is that, if necessary, they can easily make a visit at your home!

-Download the 'Healthcare in the Netherlands' brochure, produced by the Dutch Ministry of Health, Welfare and Sport, for more information.
+Download the 'Healthcare in the Netherlands' brochure, produced by the Dutch Ministry of Health, Welfare and Sport, for general information about the Dutch Healthcare System.
+For more practical information about general practitioners, medical emergencies and health insurance, download the 'Helping you navigate Healthcare in The Netherlands' brochure, produced by Healthcare for Internationals.

 Healthcare, as well many of the essentials about life in NL, is also addressed in our newly updated Newcomer's Guide, published by the International Talent Community (ITC) Utrecht Region and Utrecht Marketing (UM).